ACM-VIT/Dawn/ML_DL/ProjectsList.md

 # Projects

 This file is written as a list of introductory tasks to be done.
 They will be added upon and links to implementation will be added as time passes.
-If anyone has more projects add it to this list.
+If anyone has more projects add it to this list ### The best implementation will be referred to in another folder.
+.
 > Note that some are available in our repos or the internet.
 You can copy but it would be great if you dont.
 Either way youll be asked some basic questions.
 Learn.
 There is no other way.